 Meat, Plant and Dairy Consumption of Traditional Agricultural Societies

-This default diet was also one the patterns with many of the agricultural societies in Nutrition and Physical Degeneration and The Blue Zones: Nine Lessons For Living Longer From the People Who’ve Lived the Longest.
+The default diet I experienced on farms was also one of the patterns with many of the agricultural societies in Nutrition and Physical Degeneration and The Blue Zones: Nine Lessons For Living Longer From the People Who’ve Lived the Longest.
+The exception being those who lived by the sea.
 The following examples for agricultural societies are from observational literature, and unfortunately, in my opinion, do not always tell the whole story.
 If I could fly to all of these places and spend a year recording all of the meals, habits, and health I would.
 This could obviously be an exhaustive list, but I wanted to highlight five from past and present research.

 Hunza Health Secrets for Long Life and Happiness